Home for Global Students

 Ideally, the more interested students are in their subject, the easier it will be.
 Students are the main learning body.
 Some scholars think students have the right to rate the degree of difficulty in the courses they learn, so they use student ratings to measure course difficulty.
 With enough samples and careful data analysis, the survey results can be used as one of the criteria to measure the difficulty of a major.

 Higher attrition may be related to harder college majors.
 If students are not satisfied with their subjects and think they are difficult to learn, they may change their majors.
 Most universities in the US have formal procedures for changing majors that students must follow.
 Besides, lower graduate rates can also shed light on the difficulty of the major.
-Graduating from universities smoothly is what many students expect.
+Graduating from university smoothly is what many students expect.

 Once you earn the hardest degrees from your university, it’s possible that you can earn more money in your future careers.
 Some technical skill sets may not be easily transferrable to other disciplines, making them more competitive in their fields.
 Employers are willing to hire talents mastering professional skills in specific fields.